Cristiano Ronaldo and Lionel Messi have plenty of records already, but there are a few more targets to aim for.

 Highest number of teams scored for in the UEFA Champions League: 6 – Zlatan Ibrahimović (Ajax, Juventus, Internazionale, Barcelona, Milan, Paris Saint-Germain)

 Ronaldo is unique in having scored in UEFA Champions League finals for two different winning clubs – Manchester United in 2008, and Madrid in 2014 and 2017.
 The luckless Velibor Vasović is the only player to net in European Cup finals for two different losing clubs, Partizan in 1966 and Ajax in 1969.
-Ronaldo will require a transfer if he is to match Clarence Seedorf's unique achievement of winning the competition with three separate teams.
+Ronaldo will require a transfer if he is to match Clarence Seedorf's unique achievement of winning the competition with three different clubs.